 “I saw a mention in our logs that the attackers stored their malware in some FTP servers online.
 It wasn’t even my job to look into it, but I just thought there had to be something more there,” states Wallace.

-Wallace then tracked those cyber criminals behind the hack in the quest of figuring out their next move and to try to thwart their efforts.
-He worked on the reverse-engineering malware that were found to be injected into the company’s FTP servers.
+Wallace then tracked those cybercriminals behind the hack in the quest of figuring out their next move and to try to thwart their efforts.
+He worked on the reverse-engineering malware that was found to be injected into the company’s FTP servers.

 It took him months to receive a ping that alerted him of the attackers.
 He also identified that the IP addresses being used by the attackers were located in Tehran, Iran.

 The ping exposed to Wallace that the hackers were busy deploying TinyZbot, a Trojan malware program, to take the screenshot of the target computer and obtain backdoor access.

 He tried to gather as much information and evidence as possible before identifying what potentially could be the main agenda of these hackers, which was the folder that contained detailed engineer diagrams of Calpine Corp power plants.

 This finding was also confirmed by the study conducted by AP, in fact, the news service also confirmed that stealing usernames and passwords were also part of the plan.
 The data would be very useful for an attacker to get access to an important firewall.

 Firewalls, as evident, perform a very crucial role in separating Calpine’s communication network from its operations network.
 According to sources, the blueprints also contained locations of specific devices present inside the power plants’ process control networks.
 These devices obtain crucial, sensitive information from the power-producing equipment, which is vital for the safe and sound operations of a plant.

 Experts confirmed that hackers can fundamentally violate Calpine Corp’s operations network to completely shut down power generation and encourage a blackout.